rancher/community-catalog/infra-templates/pipework/0/README.md

 * Docker Hub: [dreamcat4/pipework](https://hub.docker.com/r/dreamcat4/pipework/)

 By this catalog, to configure more flexible container network is available.
-Good example of this, there is multiple container networks.
+A good example of this, there is multiple container networks.

 ## Deployment